 Enjoyable manga series, please you must read the manga it s fucking awesome.
 Nana is a very good character y kaoru our lovely dumby protagonist.

-their manga are more especific about erotism and bondage and it can show as a fetichist relationship with romants and comedia at the same time.
+This manga are more especific about erotism and bondage and it can show as a fetichist relationship with romants and comedia at the same time.

-Maybe this adaptation is not the best, but at leats it can puts the fetichist as a reason to star the reading.
 If I should say sometime to convice you I will say that this particular manga has a special feeling and it illustrate a firts bondage or BDSM relationship very well.

 Nana to Kaoru, oddly enough, is a look into proper, Real Life BDSM.
 It includes things you tend not to see, like the fact that it doesn't have to be about sex.
 Care and attention has been shown, not only for the idea of prep work, but the psychological aspects have been shown as well.
 There is no pain without wanting to go there, and limits are gradually pushed.

 In short, this is a must read for anyone that has the wrong ideas about what BDSM is.